 By discussing how the imagined and imaginary “city” thus came to be shaped discursively through media, this course considers various media forms and related cultural texts that have narrativized public spaces and their experience.
 Combining theory and practice, we will explore short stories, novels, artwork, digital tools, and interactive digital media (including popular platforms and apps).
 The final section of the course pays particular attention to mediated spatial interactions, taking into account how emerging digital media formats and tools such as mobile apps and augmented reality incorporate new forms of narrative experience and construction to allow users to physically engage with the space of a big city or a smaller town.

-Feminist Maker Cultures: Reimagining Gendered Labour through Technological Design (to be offered in 2021-2022)
+Feminist Maker Cultures: Reimagining Gendered Labour through Technological Design (most recently offered in Fall 2021)

 “Necessity is the mother of invention.”